 Wills has a tradition of regular formal dinners, usually on Fridays.
 The dress code for formal meals requires all students to wear academic gowns and formal evening wear.
-The dress code for all residents (as appropriate to your gender identity) is jacket and tie or black tie, a cocktail dress or formal skirt and top or trousers and top (rather than a ‘ball dress’).
+The dress code for all residents (as appropriate to your gender identity) is jacket and tie or black tie, a cocktail dress or formal skirt and top or trousers and top (rather than a ball dress).
 National dress is also appropriate.
-Gowns will be available for purchase on arrival in Hall.
+Gowns will be available for purchase on arrival.

-Students and guests attending formal meals must be in the dining hall by 7.20pm, and the convention is that when dinner has begun students do not leave the dining hall before the Warden closes dinner with the grace.
-This means in practice that if you leave (even to go to the bathroom) you may not be allowed back into the hall.
-Please do not leave the hall for a cigarette break during the meal.
+Students and guests attending formal meals must be in the dining hall by 7.20pm.
+Please do not leave the hall for a cigarette break etc during the meal.
 Diners are expected to remain seated for the duration of dinner and not wander around or otherwise impede the work of the serving staff.

 There is limited space for guests at most formal meals.
 Places for all Formals, including guest tickets, can be reserved and paid for online.
-Most Formals are without charge (some are included in the rental charge, others are subsidised by the JCR or the Warden’s Fund); others are paid for via ticketing.
+Most Formals are without charge (some are included in the rental charge, others are subsidised by the JCR); others are paid for via ticketing.
 All guests are ticketed and charged.